StardustXR/website/docs/01-get-started/03-setup-openxr.md

 We highly recommend using [Envision](https://lvra.gitlab.io/docs/fossvr/envision/), an easy to use GUI for utilizing [Monado](https://monado.dev/) which is what you likely use if you have a wired headset.
 Envision also comes with [WiVRn](https://github.com/WiVRn/WiVRn) support for connecting to headsets like the Meta Quest wirelessly.
 :::

 Check the [hardware table](https://lvra.gitlab.io/docs/hardware/) (for Monado/WiVRn support) to ensure your hardware and headset are compatible.
-It is very likely you will need [Nvidia drivers](https://rpmfusion.org/Howto/NVIDIA) if that's what you are using.
-Check the link for the which model graphics card may require different drivers, but the most likely command you will need to run if you have a modern card is:
+If you're using a Nvidia card, you'll need to install [proprietary drivers]((https://rpmfusion.org/Howto/NVIDIA).
+If you're using a modern Nvidia card on Fedora (with RPMFusion) or Ultramarine, this command will install the driver:
 ```
 sudo dnf install akmod-nvidia
 ```